n8tlmps/portfolioprojects/stack_survey/README.md

 <img src="assets/cloud.png" alt="Cloud" width="500"/>

 - The most common cloud platform services are **Amazon Web Services (AWS), Microsoft Azure, Google Cloud, Firebase, and Cloudfare**.

+## Conclusion
+The use of bar plots and treemaps effectively illustrate that employees at companies with more than 100 employees tend to have higher salaries compared to those at smaller companies.
+Additionally, there is a growing preference among employees for hybrid or remote working environments.
+Developers with 10 years of experience are shown to earn salaries above $80,000.
+The most common methods for learning coding are online resources such as videos, blogs, and forums, with books, physical media, school, and online courses also being popular.
+The most commonly used databases are PostgreSQL, MySQL, SQLite, MongoDB, and Microsoft SQL Server.
+Similarly, the most prevalent cloud platform services are Amazon Web Services (AWS), Microsoft Azure, Google Cloud, Firebase, and Cloudflare.